 RECIPE REDUX MODIFICATIONS

 My number one priority on Fun Without FODMAPs is always to share low FODMAP recipes.
 Luckily, this recipe had pretty FODMAP-friendly ingredients to start out with.
-I did sub out the wheat flour (which, by the way, can be low FODMAP in small quantities) for a more FODMAP-friendly flour – my go-to: Bob’s Red Mill Gluten-Free All-Purpose Baking Flour.
+I did sub out the wheat flour (which, by the way, can be low FODMAP in small quantities) for a more FODMAP-friendly flour – my go-to: Bob’s Red Mill Gluten-Free 1:1 Baking Flour.

 To err on the conservative (FODMAP) side, I reduced the amount of almond meal.
 Almonds are nutritious and delicious but can turn high FODMAP in larger quantities.
 I also passed on the almond extract, which hasn’t yet been tested by Monash.